-Many airlines and travel websites use your search history to track how often you’ve visited their websites.
+Many airlines and travel websites use your search history to track how often you’ve visited their sites.

 When you search online, with cookies enabled (this is usually the default setting), the cookie stores details of your session.
 Airlines track you with cookies.
-Things like dates, the number of passengers, etc., This is stored locally on your machine so certain analytics can be in place to track something like, say, a specific route you searched.
-It will determine what’s high in demand and so the price goes up with it.
+Things like dates, the number of passengers, etc., This is stored locally on your machine so specific analytics can be in place to track something like, say, a particular route you searched.
+It will determine what’s high in demand and thus the price goes up with it.

-The last time I checked for a flight from SFO (San Francisco) to BUE (Buenos Aires) it was $910.
+The last time I checked for a flight from SFO (San Francisco) to BUE (Buenos Aires), it was $910.
 Using my desktop computer, I checked but booked no flight since I wasn’t sure if I wanted to fly to Santiago, Chile instead.
-I came back 2 days later to search for the same flight and was shocked to see the ticket go up to $1,185!
+I came back two days later to search for the same flight and was shocked to see the ticket go up to $1,185!

 Just what exactly changed?

-The flight I would buy was at least 4 months in advance.
+The flight I would buy was at least four months in advance.
 Being a web application developer who works on client side information tracking, I pulled up my laptop which hasn’t been used for any flight search.
-I input the same parameters and there it was, back to $910 for the same flight route.
+I input the same parameters, and there it was, back to $910 for the same flight route.
 I was shocked.

 Everything is tracked

-Even you aren’t logged in searching for flights, you’re still being tracked.
+Even you aren’t logged in searching for flights; you’re still being monitored.
 Your account with the airline company and travel sites has your information, and they are tracking you one way or the other.
 Those emails you get weekly somehow catered to your searches?
-The Google ads that somehow knows you like to snowboard or ski, or like wearing skimpy pink orange underwear?
+The Google ads that somehow knows you like to snowboard or ski, or like wearing skimpy pink, orange underwear?
 It’s all stored in cookies.
-And no not the kind where you get you hand slapped if you reached for it out of a jar.
+And no not the kind where you get your hand slapped if you reached for it out of a jar.
 I’m talking about HTTP Cookies.

 So how do you make sure you’re not getting jacked when you buy airline tickets?
 You have a to be step ahead.
-You browse on a PC with a different IP and then make a purchase in another, but this isn’t always possible.
-You can use VPNs but then it can get costly.
+You browse on a PC with a different IP and then purchase another, but this isn’t always possible.
+You can use VPNs, but then it can get costly.

 Pro tip: You can purchase the ticket in a different currency.
 Sometimes the tickets vary in prices depending on which country it’s being purchased.
 This is where a VPN can be handy.
-You simply choose which country the VPN server is located and the application will think you’re buying from that country.
+You choose which state the VPN server is located, and the application will think you’re buying from that country.

 Here are ways to pay less for tickets